John Dempsey

-Digital systems are both pervasive and ubiquitous within modern society; digital continued to function even when whole societies locked down during the covid-19 pandemic.
-Despite the importance of digital systems they are open to misuse which could lead to harm.
-In his role as UCLan’s Digital Safety Advocate John is responsible for building networks within the UCLan community for like-minded individuals/teams to collaborate in this area.
+Digital systems are both pervasive and ubiquitous within modern society.
+For example, digital continued to function even when whole societies locked down during the covid-19 pandemic.
+Despite the importance of digital systems, they are open to misuse which could lead to harm.
+Digital/Cyber investigations typically involve the extraction, analysis and reporting of digital evidence.

 John has socially responsible attitude towards Computer Science and enjoys helping other people.
 While acknowledging the fantastic things that can be accomplished with digital technologies there will be times when computers are compromised, causing harm to people.
 Central to John’s teaching theme is that digital can be used to prevent harm, but also can be used investigate those that cause harm.
 His research has focused around helping young children (aged 7-11 years old) take a mindful approach to the disclosure of private information within an online setting.